 Are there any possible disadvantages or risks from taking part?

 There are minimal risks in this study other than time commitment.
 If you agree to be interviewed, this will take up 30-45 minutes of your time, and if you agree to take part in a focus group, this will last up 60-90 minutes.
 One off (experience) survey questionnaires will take between 10-15 minutes.
-If you agree to take the Health related quality of life and satisfaction survey it will take a further 10-15 mins to complete each time.
+If you agree to take the health-related quality of life and satisfaction survey it will take a further 10-15 mins to complete.
 The research team will be able to see and hear your group consultation with other patients.
 If there are specific topics that you do not wish to be included, you can inform the researcher.
 Recordings will be de-identified using video-editing software according to established guidelines.
 If at any point during the consultation or interview, you feel any discomfort or distress, please inform your clinician or the researcher and the recording will be paused immediately.
 We will check if you are okay, and if you are happy to proceed.

 What are the possible benefits of taking part?